 3. Mix together.

 If you want to start off with a small batch, you can cut this recipe in half.
 If not, you can freeze the majority of the food in freezer bags and just portion it out.
 When thawing, run the bag under warm water or thaw in the refrigerator.
-Never use a microwave to defrost.
+Never use a microwave to defrost when cooking for your pet.
 Some cats like food warmer, like-mouse warm, but your cat may not be too picky about this.

 Serve and let your cat enjoy!